(Note: Content in this article refers to medical conditions in dogs, and you should always consult a veterinarian when seeking medical advice.)

 When one of our dogs develops loose stools or diarrhea, one of our first go-to’s is often canned pumpkin, as recommended by many veterinarians.
 It is fiber-rich and can help firm up stools quickly.
 We keep a can or two on hand at all times for these situations.

 What is Canned Pumpkin?

-Canned pumpkin is simply pumpkin that has been pureed and canned.
+Canned pumpkin is simply raw pumpkin that has been pureed and canned.
 It is high in fiber and low in fat and cholesterol.
 It is not to be confused with pumpkin pie filling, which also comes in a similar sized can.

-Be sure that you purchase plain pumpkin and not pumpkin pie filling, as the filling adds sugar and other ingredients that may not be safe for your dog.
+Be sure that you purchase plain pumpkin and not canned pumpkin pie filling, as the filling adds sugar and other ingredients that may not be safe for your dog.
 Sometimes it includes xylitol, an artificial sweetener, which is toxic to dogs.
 So avoid that at all costs!

-When veterinarians recommend canned pumpkin for dog diarrhea, they are referring to the pure pumpkin without any added ingredients whatsoever.
+When veterinarians recommend canned pumpkin for dog diarrhea, they are referring to pure pumpkin without any added ingredients whatsoever.

 In addition to its high fiber content, pumpkin is a great source of potassium and beta-carotene, a carotenoid that converts to vitamin A. It also has vitamins C, E and some B, as well as magnesium.

 Diarrhea in a dog is usually due to an acute inflammation of the gastrointestinal tract.
 There are many possible causes for this condition, ranging from dietary changes to serious illnesses.

 If your dog is having chronic diarrhea or bloody diarrhea, you should take them to the veterinarian, as this could indicate a serious medical issue.